Miqquelangel/Portfolio-Miguel-Angel/ABOUT ME/Readme.md

 I started this journey when I was first introducted to a series of videos posted on youtube.
 Since then I've been learning about everything I could.

-Im currently doing courses online about this topics and applying the knowledge to work on my own projects.
+I'm currently doing courses online about this topics and applying the knowledge to work on my own projects.

 ---